 There are a small number of reinfections reported in the literature to date, and it may take much more time for scientists to fully answer this question.
 For further questions, please speak with your healthcare provider.

 Would weekly donation diminish a CP donor’s own protective antibodies?

 Plasma donation does not lower antibody levels, even when donating as frequently as twice weekly.
 The body can make more antibodies, and donation takes out only a small amount.

 Are CP donor units released to hospitals before confirmation that their antibody test is positive?

 No, we test for antibodies prior to releasing the unit.

 What are other reassurances that CP donors are no longer infectious?

-Studies show that live virus isn’t able to grow after 14 days from symptom onset (our donors are 14 days after resolution of symptoms).
-Since recovery time from symptom onset is at least 1 week, CP donors will usually present no earlier than 21 days from symptom onset.
-Per CDC and NYS DOH guidelines, as long as they are 7 days from symptom onset, confirmed COVID-positive people, including healthcare workers, are allowed to discontinue home isolation after only 3 days of absence of fever and improvement in respiratory symptoms.
-For additional safety, both donor specialists and donors must wear masks, which prevent the spread of potentially infectious respiratory secretions.
-Per WHO, these masks are good for taking care of people who are sick.
+CDC guidelines, which state that as long as they are 10 days from symptom onset, confirmed COVID-positive people, are allowed to discontinue home isolation after 24 hours of absence of fever and improvement in respiratory symptoms.
+For additional safety, both donor specialists and donors must wear masks, which help prevent the spread of potentially infectious respiratory secretions.